18F/unit-testing-node/_pages/components/slack-client.md

 Note `port: baseurl.port`.
 When `port:` is undefined, the request uses the default port for HTTP (80) or HTTPS(443).
-In these tests, you'll launch a local HTTP server with a dynamically-assigned port.
+In these tests, you'll launch a local HTTP server with a dynamically assigned port.
 We'll assign this server's URL, including its port value, to the `slackApiBaseUrl` property of the `Config` object used to create the `SlackClient` instance under test.
 In `getHttpOptions`, that dynamic port value will then propagate to this options